 After testing the Bose QC 35 ii, today, I am testing and comparing Sennheiser HD1 with Sennheiser Momentum wireless , brilliant headphones of 2018, to see which of the two is better.
 Before we start the comparison, here is some background on these on-ear headphones.
 Both Momentum and HD1 are from Sennheiser, and Momentum was released first.
 After its release, a few months later, it was rebranded to HD1.
 It’s because Sennheiser does not own the rights to the word “Momentum”, so they had to change the name.
 This brings up to the interesting question as to whether Sennheiser HD1 is same as Momentum, or is it a new model altogether!
 Both Momentum and HD1 are from Sennheiser, and Momentum was released first.
 The model that was changed to Sennheiser HD1 was Momentum 2.0 wireless.

-Looks are of course subjective and you can be the judge for yourself.
+Looks are of course subjective and you can be the judge.
 The Sennheiser Momentum wireless, which I reviewed, features real brown leather over the headband.
 With stainless steel arms and ivory cups, it does look premium.
-Now they do come in black leather with yellow stitching which looks good as well but the one I tested exude a vintage feel to it.
-Both options are great according to my opinion.
+Now they do come in black leather with yellow stitching which looks good as well but the one I tested exuded a vintage feel.
+Both options are great in my opinion.
 The Sennheiser Momentum wireless comes with a premium-looking hard carry case with pockets and soft inner construction.
-Unlike the original Momentum, the wireless counterpart does fold in thus saving a bit more space, tucking neatly away into the carry case along with the wires and cables included.
+Unlike the original Momentum, the wireless counterpart does fold in thus saving a bit more space, tucking neatly away into the carry case along with the included wires and cables.

 Look & Feel

-The Sennheiser HD1 has the almost identical head case as that of the Sennheiser Momentum wireless.
-Both these pairs of headphones come with the same or identical cables including the charging cable and the audio cable.
-I tested the black colored Sennheiser HD1 and it does not differ from the Momentum wireless much.
-Both have a classic retro look to themselves and fold for a compact fit.
+The Sennheiser HD1 has an almost identical head case to that of the Sennheiser Momentum wireless.
+Both these headphones come with the same or identical cables including the charging cable and the audio cable.
+I tested the black Sennheiser HD1 and it does not differ from the Momentum wireless much.
+Both have a classic retro look.

 Looking at the built quality and craftsmanship, the Sennheiser Momentum wireless has an impressive look.
 Straying away from the super glossy look or excessive use of plastic as other brands use, these pair of wireless headphones is a delight to hold and work with.
 Starting with the headband, there is more cushion but it feels more stiff or dense compared to the other models from the Sennheiser’s stable as well as the original wired Momentum models.
 The pivots are all-metal construction with a full flush socket screws on each side of the ear cups.
 In performing my stress tests, I found the headphone holding up well against all the exertions I put without any cracks.